searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

     - Changing inventory sizes for some prefabs or other patches that could make you lose items if you loaded the world without the mod.
     - Adding fermenter functionality to some prefabs.
 Could result in losing the mead base if loaded without the mod.
     - Adding bed functionality to some prefabs.
 Could result in losing your spawn point if loaded without the mod.
 - Learn how to save/read data to/from the world file so I can alter just the pieces that are player built and have it persist after a restart.
+May just use the awake method on pieces instead.
 - Add Wear-N-Tear or Destructible components all to player built pieces upon placement.